- Location: New Mexico

 For a complete list of traffic violations and their corresponding point value, see the New Mexico MVD's Point System Regulations and Schedule.

 Aside from the painfully inconvenient penalty of losing your license for a year should you accumulate too many points, you'll also suffer financial consequences in the form of higher insurance premiums.
-In fact, your insurance company's threshold for points is probably lower than the MVD's, so it will take much fewer than 12 points in a year for your insurer to ding your wallet.
+In fact, your insurance company's threshold for points is probably lower than the MVD's.

 Whenever you need or want to check the status of your driver’s license, you can order a driving record report.
 This record will spell out if your driver’s license is currently valid.
 Should your license have been revoked or suspended, the report will indicate that according to what’s on record at the MVD.
 This report will also show points against your license and, in some cases, information on any accidents you have had.